abhiwand/atk/doc/source/ds_apir.rst

 Columns whose names do not meet this criteria must be referenced using square brackets with strings.

-A *row* object instance may not be written to.
-Assigning a value to a cell (existing or a new one) will cause an error.
 New values must be added to a frame using the Frame’s add_columns method.

 The *row* object supports a few dictionary-like methods: